LBNL-ETA/MSWH/paper/paper.md

 More details on the hot water demand model used in creating the database of sample hot water use load profiles, as well as extensive detail on the software's solar radiation, component and system models can be found in the project report by @Coughlin:2020. @Gerhart:2019 thesis provides additional details on the solar electric system model development.

 Note that the weather data are currently mostly limited to California and can be extended to other climate zones.
 An example climate zone outside of California was added for Banja Luka, Bosnia and Herzegovina, through an [additional example Jupyter notebook](scripts/MSWH&#32;System&#32;Tool&#32;-&#32;Additional&#32;Climate.ipynb).
-As the water consumption profiles are highly location specific and their development for additional climate zones would require new research efforts, a quick approximation may be made with caution by scaling the California profiles to match the location specific estimate of the average annual water use.
+The water consumption profiles can be highly location specific and their development for additional climate zones would require new research efforts, although a quick approximation may be made with caution by scaling the California profiles to match the location specific estimate of the average annual water use.

 The MSWH software is both accessible to a user and functionally robust.
 We performed extensive validation of [component models](https://github.com/LBNL-ETA/MSWH/blob/master/mswh/system/tests/test_components.py) and [system models](https://github.com/LBNL-ETA/MSWH/blob/master/mswh/system/tests/test_models.py) against performance results obtained using freely available open source tools and certification data generated using commercial tools.
 The validation models are a part of the test suite and show good agreement in all test comparisons.